This article was updated in January 2024 with contributions from Jim Hamel, Darren Rowse, and Jaymes Dempsey.

 Pretty dramatic improvement, isn’t it?
 If you don’t like what you get, you can always perform manually tweaks using the sliders.
 It won’t always be that easy, but sometimes this control is like magic.

-4. Use the Ruler to Test
+4. Use the Photoshop ruler

 Start by selecting the Ruler tool from the tools on the left side of your screen.
 Then draw a line along your horizon line.
 If you can’t see all of the horizon in the picture, just use the part you can see.
 And don’t worry – you can re-do this as many times as you want.